amplify-education/stashifier/README.md

-stash_client
+stashifier
 ============

-Stash client library for Amplify utilities.
+Stash client library and command-line client.

 Using the stash client
 ----------------------